Pratik8399/supply-chain-operations-analytics-platform/README.md

 The injection manifest acts as ground truth, so anomaly detection can be scored with measured recall and precision rather than visual inspection.

 In the full DataCo run, deterministic injected anomalies such as cost spikes, duplicate transactions, and missing values were recovered with near-perfect or perfect recall/precision against the manifest.
 Demand-level anomalies are reported separately because real organic volatility can legitimately trigger operational alerts outside the injected set.
-See `docs/methodology.md` for the full treatment.

 ---